 Facts

 Table 2 summarizes our data to test the Fuson hypothesis (Fuson 1969, Carlson 1975) and Figure 16 depicts the results.
 This analysis is a continuation and improvement of Charvátová et al (2011).
-In table 2, first we give geodetic coordinates (latitude and longitude) of the top of the pyramid that belongs to the respective (nearby) temple (tomb, mausoleum).
+In Table 2, we first give geodetic coordinates (latitude and longitude) of the top of the pyramid that belongs to the respective (nearby) temple (tomb, mausoleum).

 The data are from Google Earth.
 If more than one pyramid exists in the given locality (they are often groups of pyramids sharing the same orientation), then the coordinates relate to the main (usually the largest) pyramid (usually pyramid of the emperor).
-The coordinates are given with precision to arcsecond, which corresponds to 20–30 metres on the ground.
+The coordinates are given with precision to the arc second, which corresponds to 20–30 meters on the ground.
 Then name of the temple (or locality) is given, name of the dynasty, posthumous or temple name of the emperor (empress has the symbol +); some civil names were already presented in table 1.
 Next is the interval of the reign, since enthronement till his/her death or abdication.
 This part was laborious and we had to use several information sources (sometimes they differ and then we prefer newer literature or Chinese sources).

 Charvátová et al (2011) has been in turn corrected and amended, namely with the help of information from Paludan (2004), Hain (2011) and by local Chinese sources (e.g., works of the Xianyang Inst. of Archaelogy, 2010, Liu Chuncheng, 2012 etc, Kang, priv. commun.
 2011–2014).
 For example, the oldest pyramid, labelled #1 in Charvátová et al. (2011), identified with the emperor Kangwang (dynasty West Zhou, 1020–996 BC), belongs – according to the new investigation (Xianyang Inst. of Archaelogy, 2010) – to wife of Yuandi (dynasty West Han, ~50 BC).
 It is logical; both pyramids are in the same place and create a “group” which should be indicated by their close age and identical orientation (Figure 12a).
-Also in vicinity of them, no pyramid older than West Han dynasty is located.
-Other mistakes in Charvátová et al. (2011) occurred because we had to rely upon Google Earth or internet at that time, where wrong identification of some of the pyramids had appeared.
+Also, in this vicinity, no pyramid older than West Han dynasty is located.
+Other mistakes in Charvátová et al. (2011) occurred because we had to rely upon Google Earth or Internet at that time, where wrong identification of some of the pyramids had appeared.
 It was discovered by W. Hain (Hain, 2011; priv. commun.
 2013) when reading our paper Charvátová et al. (2011), and thus, removed by us.
 These corrections are the result of “detective investigation” of Fenni Kang in original Chinese literature.

 The last column of our Table 2 contains information about the space orientation of the pyramids (their south-north sides) with respect to the astronomical north (deviations to west or east of north, in degrees).